Natural septic treatment powder. Monthly natural septic defense. No harsh chemicals.

 Questions buyers ask about septic inspections.

-No. This checklist helps prepare for an inspection but does not replace professional evaluation.
+No. This checklist helps prepare for an inspection but prepares you for the visit; rely on a licensed inspector for the actual evaluation.

 Should I ask for pump records?